Miku Kanemura: Other ventures

+Personal life

+In January 2024, Kanemura revealed that she was in her third year of studying photography at the College of Art, Nihon University.
+In March 2025, she graduated from Nihon University.

+Kanemura's granduncle, chocolatier Masakazu Kobayashi, is the inventor of ganache-based delicacy nama chocolate (生チョコレート) and co-creator of the similar Meiji Meltykiss chocolate.

 Discography

 Kanemura has participated in all Hinatazaka46 title songs, as well as the all-member and second generation member songs by Hiragana Keyakizaka46 since "Kaze ni Fukarete mo" (2017) and by Hinatazaka46.
-She was the center (lead performer) for the title song "Tteka" (2021) and has been on the front row of the choreography of all title songs since "Sonna Koto Nai yo" (2020).
+She was the center (lead performer) for the title song "Tteka" (2021) and co-center for "Onegai Bach!"
+(2025) and has been on the front row of the choreography of all title songs since "Sonna Koto Nai yo" (2020).
 Other prominent appearances include: